m10x/Gw2ChatCodeBuddy/README.md

 7. ...
 8. Profit?

-Note:
+Notes:
 1. make sure you choose enough seconds to click inside of gw2
 2. make sure you are in the right chat but that your chatbox isn't currently open
 3. you only need "Gw2ChatCodeBuddy.exe" you can delete "README.md" and "version.txt"

-## What Features will be added in the future?
+## What Features are planned to be added?
 - copy chatcode to clipboard without spamming
 - add kill proof spam for all bosses w1-w4
 - choose up to 499Li